Tinkerforge/doc/source/Programming_Interfaces.rst

 High Level Programming Interface (HLPI)
 ---------------------------------------

-The High Level Programming Interface uses preprogrammed devices that are controlled by an PC.
+The High Level Programming Interface uses preprogrammed devices (Bricks/Bricklets) that are controlled by a PC.
 Each device has its own unique identifier (UID).

 The user calls a method implemented in the :ref:`API Bindings <api_bindings>` on a device specified by a UID.